mad134/parkes-user-guide/source/observing.rst

 TCS alternative
 ---------------

 On ``joffrey:1``, in the second virtual window.
-If you are using another instance of TCS (i.e., you are using DFB3/DFB4 simultaneously), open a ``myrcella`` terminal (right--most terminal icon on taskbar) and type: ::
+If you are using another instance of TCS, open a ``myrcella`` terminal (right--most terminal icon on taskbar) and type: ::

   start_alt